MDC Celebrates A Quarter Century of IRL Education and Conservation

 The former administrative building was demolished in 2011, but MDC continued docking its boat at the former AOB site, which is still in use.
 The center’s small staff also continued to raise funds and write grants, while expanding its educational curriculum, summer camps and field-trip programs.

-MDC’s first summer camp began in 2001 with eight children and by 2017, 383 campers were registered for eight different summer camps at the center.
-In 16 years, nearly 4,900 children have participated in MDC’s summer-camp program.
+MDC’s first summer camp began in 2001 with eight children and by 2020, nearly 400 campers were registered for nine different summer camps at the center.
+In 19 years, nearly 5,000 children have participated in MDC’s summer-camp program.

 MDC replaced the hull of its “Discovery” boat in 2010.
 The larger vessel continued its tenure as a floating classroom for camps and field trips, as well as to provide a larger passenger boat for eco-tours.